Lenox, MA (PRWEB) June 13, 2006

 EnlightenNext, the nonprofit educational organization “dedicated to a revolution in consciousness and culture” will be honored at the 10th Annual Webby Awards with the People’s Voice Award in the Best Religion and Spirituality web site category for WIE.org.
 WIE.org is the online web site for the award-winning magazine What Is Enlightenment? produced by EnlightenNext.

-More than 300,000 votes were cast in the Webby Award balloting process and WIE.org came out on top of fellow nominees like Beliefnet, NPR’s This I Believe and PBS’s Religion & Ethics Newsweekly.
-WIE.org is a content rich resource web site offering downloadable audios, videos, and printable articles of interviews and investigations done by the editors of What Is Enlightenment? with the thought leaders of today.
+More than 300,000 votes were cast in the Webby Award balloting process and WIE.org come out on top of fellow nominees like Beliefnet, NPR’s This I Believe and PBS’s Religion & Ethics Newsweekly.
+WIE.org is the online web site for the award-winning magazine What Is Enlightenment? produced by EnlightenNext.
+WIE.org is a content rich resource web site offering audios, videos, and printable articles of interviews and investigations by the editors of What Is Enlightenment?

 “At EnlightenNext and WIE.org we’re trying to create a global network of individuals on the leading edge who are interested in facilitating a shift in consciousness,” says Andrew Cohen, founder of EnlightenNext.
 “It’s a challenging endeavor, but having the backing of the People’s Voice validates our mission.
 We’re honored that people recognize the value of the work we’re doing.”